itsmeakashgoyal/dotfiles-dev/README.md

 ## Contributing

 Feel free to fork this repository and customize it for your setup.
-Pull requests for improvements and bug fixes are welcome, but as said above, I likely won't accept pull requests that simply add additional brew installations or change some settings unless they align with my personal preferences.
+Pull requests for improvements and bug fixes are welcome.

 ## License

 This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- My dotfiles repo is inspired from [Corey M Schafer' dotfiles](https://github.com/CoreyMSchafer/dotfiles), [Omer Hamerman](https://github.com/omerxx/dotfiles) and [Piotr Zaniewski](https://github.com/Piotr1215/dotfiles)
 - Thanks to all the open-source projects used in this setup.